 The Vigil mechanism of the Company which also incorporate a whistle blower policy inthe terms of SEBI (Listing Obligations and Disclosure Requirements) 2015 deals withinstances of fraud and mismanagement if any.
 The policy on vigil mechanism and whistleblower policy may be accessed on the Company's website at the link: http://www.orientrefractories.com/policies.htm

-The board of directors of the Company met four times in the year the details ofwhich are provided in the corporate governance report.
+The Board of Directors of the Company met five (5) times in the year the details ofwhich are provided in the corporate governance report.

-The particulars relating to conservation of energy technology absorption foreignexchange earnings and outgo as required to be disclosed under Section 134(3)(m) of theCompanies Act 2013 read with Rule 8 (3) of the Companies (Accounts) Rules 2014 areprovided in Annexure - III.
+The particulars relating to Conservation of Energy Technology Absorption and ForeignExchange Earnings & Outgo as required to be disclosed under Section 134(3)(m) of theCompanies Act 2013 read with Rule 8 (3) of the Companies (Accounts) Rules 2014 areprovided in Annexure - IV.

-Extract of annual return of the Company is annexed herewith marked as Annexure - IV.
+Extract of Annual Return of the Company is annexed herewith marked as Annexure - V.

 vii.
 Particulars of employees and related disclosures

-The information required under Section 197(12) of the Companies Act 2013 read withRule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 is attached as Annexure - V.
+The information required under Section 197(12) of the Companies Act 2013 read withRule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 is attached as Annexure - VI.

-Report on corporate governance is annexed herewith as Annexure - VII to thisreport.
+Report on Corporate Governance is annexed herewith as Annexure - VII to thisreport.

 The Company's ethical and responsible behaviour complements its corporate culture.Being a public listed company the Company recognises that its accountability is notlimited only to its shareholders from a financial perspective but also to the largersociety in which it operates.
 During the year consequent to the requirements of reportingof its business responsibility initiatives becoming mandatory under the ListingRegulations the Company formulated a consolidated policy on business responsibility whichlays down the broad principles guiding the Company in delivering its variousresponsibilities to its stakeholders.
 The policy is intended to ensure that the Companyadopts responsible business practices in the interest of the social set up and theenvironment so that it contributes beyond financial and operational performance.

-A copy of the policy is available at https://www.orientrefractories.com/policies.htmand the business responsibility report for the year ended 31 March 2019 in terms ofRegulation 34 of the Listing Regulations is annexed to this report as Annexure - VII.
+A copy of the policy is available at https://www.orientrefractories.com/policies.htmand the Business Responsibility Report for the year ended 31 March 2020 in terms ofRegulation 34 of the Listing Regulations is annexed to this report as Annexure - VIII.

 x.
 Transfer of amounts to Investor Education and Protection Fund